CristianoAlvesCD/Terraform-Wordpress/README.md

 - security-group.tf: Configures a security group for an EC2 instance.
 - outputs.tf: Definition of outputs that will be displayed after provisioning.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, follow these steps:

-Fork the repository.
-Create a branch for your changes (git checkout -b my-change).
-Make your changes and commit (git commit -am 'Adding a new feature').
-Push to the branch (git push origin my-change).
-Create a Pull Request with a clear description of your changes.

 ## License